Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

 <a name="attack"></a>

 # Perform
- ### * Attack VM without DDoS protection <br />
+ ### * Attack VM without DDoS protection & analyze <br />
 Microsoft Support team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection.
+Create a Microsoft Azure support request for simulation of a DDoS attack on infrastructure <br />

 In this case DDoS attack can not be detected as shown in below images. <br />
-To monitor from matrics to find public IP is under DDoS attack (Does not detect DDoS attack)  <br />
+To monitor from metrics to find public IP is under DDoS attack (Does not detect DDoS attack)  <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options  <br />
     - Select specific Public IP in resource option   <br />
-    - Under DDoS attack or not in metrics filter  <br />
+    - "Under DDoS attack or not" in metrics filter  <br />

    ![](images/without-ddos-protection-under-attack.png)

-To monitor from matrics to find public IP inbound packets status (Does not detect DDoS attack) <br />
+To monitor from metrics to find public IP inbound packets status (Does not detect DDoS attack) <br />
     Azure Portal-->Resource Group --> VM --> Metrics --> Select below options from metrics filter  <br />
     - inbound packets DDoS  <br />
     - inbound packets dropped DDoS  <br />